SolemmaLLC/ClimateStudioDocs/docs/Location.rst

 Location
 ================================================
-The location subpanel is used to specify the position of the site on earth by selecting the closest available typical meteorological year (TMY).
+The location subpanel is used to specify the position of the site on earth by selecting the closest available typical meteorological year (TMY) weather file.
 A TMY file contains hourly measured data for a variety of physical quantities that are required for an environmental performance analysis, including direct and diffuse solar radiation, temperature and relative humidity levels as well as wind speed and direction.